Sara-Bexx/forking/Sara Smedlund.md

 ### Sara Smedlund

-:smirk:
+:smirk: - Hey there class, you all look so pretty today!

-:sleeping:
+:sleeping: - I didn't sleep well last night...

-:heart_eyes:
+:heart_eyes: - But your faces made me happy!

-:sweat_smile:
+:sweat_smile: - I love your humor!!

-:astonished:
+:astonished: - WOW so much to learn... but it's exciting!

 [GitHub](https://github.com)